HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_credentials.md

 ```

 !!! important
-    Only one method of configuring credential can be applied at once.
-Either configure it by using secrets or using the default credentials in the helm `custom-values.yaml`, unused credential parameter should be explicitly set to **empty/null**.
+    Only one method of configuring credentials can be applied at once.
+Either configure it by using secrets or using the credentials in the helm `custom-values.yaml`, unused credential values should be explicitly set to **empty/null**.

 !!! important
     A Helm upgrade is required in order for the new credentials values to reflect inside the containers.